metal-crow/Dark-Souls-PvP-AI/README.md

   -Player stamina (not used as input, just post check)(enemy stamina not sent over wire)

-TODO:
+## TODO:
   attack id not found
   744301,253301,485102,
   754301 (flamberg 2 hand)

-  gui for viewing of ai states

-  turning away during some attacks fix using o instead of l3
+  turning away during some attacks fix using o instead of l3 kicking instead of attacking handle magic,miricles hurtbox

   [high] too prone to trading
   [high] hurtbox for enemy not working on jumping attacks